privacypass/challenge-bypass-extension/PROTOCOL.md

    and checks that `c == c'`.

-If all users share a consistent view of the tuple `(Y, G)` for each key epoch, they can all prove that the tokens they have been issued share the same anonymity set with respect to `k`.
-One way to ensure this consistent view is to pin a key in each copy of the client and use software update mechanisms for rotation.
-A more flexible way is to pin a reference that allows each client to fetch the latest version of the key from a trusted location; we examine this possibility in Appendix A. We currently use the former method but plan to migrate to the latter in the near future.
+If all users share a consistent view of the tuple `(Y, G)` for each key epoch, they can all prove that the tokens they have been issued share the same anonymity set with respect to `x`.
+One way to ensure this consistent view is to pin the same accepted commitments in each copy of the client and use software update mechanisms for rotation.
+A more flexible way is to pin a reference that allows each client to fetch the latest version of the key from a trusted location; we examine this possibility [below](#tor-specific-public-key-publication).
+We currently use the former method but plan to migrate to the latter in the near future.
+This means that we will pin commitments for each key that will be accepted for signing in the extension directly (see config.js).

 ## Batch Requests